 The next time you have leftover corn on the cob you have to try this spicy Mexican corn recipe.
-It’s a buttery and spicy side dish that takes very little time to make.
-The sweet corn and zesty lime go great together.
+It’s a buttery and spicy side dish that takes just 15 minutes to make.
+The flavors of buttery sweet corn and zesty lime go great together with the spices and fresh herbs.
+It’s the perfect summer side dish that uses leftover corn!

 You might also like this rainbow Mexican corn salad recipe!

-As I mentioned I used cooked corn on the cob from the night before.
-You can use fresh if you prefer or even frozen.
+As I mentioned I used cooked ears of corn from the night before.
+You can use fresh if you prefer or even frozen corn.
 It just has to be cooked.
-The other ingredients are butter, garlic, paprika, chili powder, cumin, lime zest, lime juice, cilantro, salt & pepper.
+The other ingredients are butter, garlic, paprika, chili powder, cumin, lime zest, fresh lime juice, fresh cilantro, salt & pepper.

-Lastly add the rest of the butter and mix well.
-Turn the heat off the corn and squeeze the lime juice and sprinkle some cilantro and you are ready to serve.
+Step 4: Lastly add the rest of the butter and mix well.
+Turn the heat off and spoon the corn mixture into a serving bowl.
+Squeeze the lime juice and sprinkle some cilantro leaves on top and you are ready to serve.

-2 variations of this spicy Mexican corn dish
+Two variations of this Mexican street corn recipe.

 While I love this dish just the way it is, here are 2 more variations you might want to try.

-- Another idea is you can make this a cold corn salad.
+- Another idea is you can make this a cold Mexican street corn salad.
 It would be great for a picnic or cold summer side dish.
-I would not use a pan at all.
 Just mix olive oil (2 tablespoons) instead of butter.
-Mix it with the lime juice, lime zest, garlic and spices so it’s like a dressing.
-Toss the dressing with the corn and add a lot of cilantro.
-Refrigerate the corn salad before eating.
+You could also try a little mayonnaise or sour cream.
+Mix it with the lime juice, lime zest, garlic and spices so it’s like a creamy dressing.
+Toss everything together and add a lot of fresh cilantro.
+Refrigerate it before eating.
+You can also add some Mexican cheese like queso blanco or cotija cheese.
+They have the texture of feta cheese but less of a tang to them.

 Recipe Tips And Notes

-- This is a great recipe for leftover corn but you can also use fresh or frozen.
+- This is a great recipe for leftovers but you can also use fresh corn kernels or frozen.
 Just make sure it is cooked before you add it to the pan.

 - While this is spicy it is not spicy hot.
 If you wanted some heat too, you could add a diced jalapeno, or just add some cayenne pepper or even hot pepper flakes.